 4C1.
-Competitions.
+Competitions in stage races by time.
 The following placings are normally determined for stage races by time:

 (a) Individual general classification

 (b) Individual points classification

 (c) Individual climbing classification

 (d) Team general classification.

 There also may be other special placings, such as most aggressive rider or best young rider or a combination of the two.
 Other forms of placing may be substituted for the various placing criteria cited above.
 Prizes are normally offered for both stage placings and for overall placings at the end of the stage race.